P1rat3xai/Nightmare/README.md

 ## Overview

 **CVE-2021-36934/HiveNightmare** is an educational red/purple team research project that simulates a **fileless malware** attack framework on **Windows 11**.
-It enables the emulation of real-world adversary kill chains using [MITRE ATT&CK](https://attack.mitre.org/) techniques, with a focus on stealthy, fileless operations.
+It enables the emulation of real-world attack chains using built-in Windows binaries (LOLBins).

 > **Warning:** For research and training in isolated labs only. **Do not use on production or unauthorized systems.**

-## LOLBINS 'Fileless' malware basic example:
+## LOLBINS 'Fileless' Malware Basic Example

 The following PowerShell simulation demonstrates a typical fileless ransomware attack chain using built-in Windows tools (LOLBins):